Examination Day Schedule

-Review the Candidate Rules of Conduct – Computer-based Examinations for details about Permitted & Prohibited Items.
+Review Candidate Information – Computer-based Examinations (MCQ) at a Test Centre and Candidate Information – Computer-based Examinations (MCQ) using Remote Proctoring for details about Required, Permitted & Prohibited Items.

 The examination is closed-book.
-No aids are permitted other than the calculator and formula sheet provided.
-You will be given a dry erase board and marker to make notes.
+No aids are permitted other than the onscreen calculator and formula sheet provided.
+For exams taken at a test centre, you will be given a dry erase board and markers to make notes.
 You must return them to the Test Center Administrator at the end of the exam.
+For exams using remote proctoring, you are permitted to bring your own dry erase board and markers and must erase it at the end of the exam.

 No watches or timepieces are permitted.
 The computer will display the amount of time remaining in the exam.

-If you must take any medication or use a medical device (e.g., insulin pump, blood glucose monitor) during the examination time, you must present it at check-in to the Test Center Administrator before the examination begins.
-Any packaging, inserts or related written material must be left at home or placed in the locker provided.
+If you must take any medication or use a medical device (e.g., insulin pump, blood glucose monitor) during the examination time, you must present it at check-in for inspection before the examination begins.
+You must remove any packaging, inserts or related written material.

 During the Examination